icanwalkonwater/ModularBot/README.md

 bot.login();
 ```
 > Note that this is a great way to start experiencing things but not the clean way to use the framework.
+> Consider using modules as soon as possible and keep your main class clean.

 ## Modules

-Each module of your application is typically a collection of related utilities that depends on the same
+Each module of your application is typically a collection of related utilities that provides the same
-modules or provides the same kind of services.
-Each module is a singleton.
+kind of services, aka Feature Modules.
+Also each module is a singleton.

-The usage of 'request' for saying that you want to use a module refers to the fact that you are actually
+The usage of the term 'request' for saying that you want to use a module comes from the fact that you
-asking the DI to provide you an instance of a given module.
+are actually *asking* the DI to provide you an instance of a given module.

 All of the modules in this github repository are available on
 [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.jesus-crie%22).

 ### Writing a module

-To get a first glance of what a module is, it way be usefull the start writing one on your own to better
+To get a first glance of what a module is, it may be usefull the start writing one on your own to better
-understand how to manipulate them.
+understand how to manipulate them later.

 #### Quickstart